 Traveling to Bates

-Once your travel plans are confirmed, please use the process to sign up for your arrival time:
+Once your travel plans are confirmed, please use this process to sign up for your arrival time:

 - Log into the Garnet Gateway.

 - Under your to-do menu click on “Bates Campus Arrival and Testing”.

 - From the list, find the time that best meets your needs and click “sign-up”.